No-Skids-Alliance/NSA/docs/source/content/3-enumeration/0-tools/arp-scan.rst

     The `arp-scan` utility requires root privileges to run, and should therefore be run with `sudo` or as the ``root`` user.

-To use `arp-scan`, simply type ``sudo arp-scan`` in the command-line, followed by the necessary command-line arguments.
+To use `arp-scan`, simply type ``sudo arp-scan`` in the command line, followed by the necessary command-line arguments.
 Examples:

 .. code-block:: none